btoll/benjamintoll.com/content/post/creating_a_signing_subkey.md

 ## Conclusion

-Go the unspiritual successor of this fine article, [On Creating an Encrypted USB Drive].
+Go to the unspiritual successor of this fine article, [On Creating an Encrypted USB Drive].

 ## References